monarchwadia/blog-monarchwadia.com/_posts/2024-02-12-ai-cost-reduction-for-data-entry.md

 * **And it isn't flexible, either.** As more categories are added, the data entry clerks need to be re-trained for each new category, which is an additional cost.

 ## 🧮 Calculating the cost difference

-To compare the cost of using data entry clerks versus using Generative AI, we need to calculate the unit cost of each method.
-The unit cost is the cost associated with producing one unit of output.
-In this case, the unit cost is the cost of classifying one article.
-Then, we can compare the unit cost of using data entry clerks versus using Generative AI, and the cost savings of using Generative AI over traditional methods of data entry.

 I have created a simple calculator below to compare the unit cost of using data entry clerks versus using Generative AI.
 As you can see, the unit cost of using Generative AI is much lower than that of using data entry clerks.